leytonkm/leytonkm/README.md

 # Hello, I'm Leyton

-I'm a Computer Engineering student at UIUC with a strong interest in computer architecture, low-level programming, and AI.
+I'm a Computer Engineering student at UIUC with a strong interest in computer architecture, low-level programming, and embedded systems.
 Currently focused on FPGA, system-level design, and embedded AI projects.

 <!-- Main GitHub stats:  -->